 This is the most widely sold grass blend in the Mid-Atlantic region and for good reason.
-It holds a green color for a longer period during the year and is drought and shade tolerant.
-It does well with less intensive fertilizer programs and has shade tolerance.
-It has what is considered a medium blade, but what is now medium was considered fine not long ago.
-The blades naturally have a darker green color than older varieties.
+It holds a green color for a longer period during the year and is drought tolerant.
+It does well with less intensive fertilizer programs and has some shade tolerance.
+The blades are considered a medium blade, but what is now medium was considered fine not long ago.
+It is naturally darker in green color than older varieties.
 It is the happy medium grass.

 The blend is comprised of 3 fescues and one bluegrass in a 90% fescue 10% bluegrass ratio.
 All varieties used are on the recommended lists published by Va Tech and the University of Md. and are grown to meet their requirements for certified sod.
 Only the best seed varieties make the list through trials held at their collective evaluation plots in both states.

 We started raising fine fescue to give people an option for more heavily shaded areas.
 Neighborhoods closer into DC are getting older and the trees are getting larger.
 If you want grass and have had trouble due to shade this is your best choice.